Planet Labs PBC research snapshot

 Business essence

 Customers pay Planet to observe change on Earth without building their own satellite constellation and data pipeline.
-Planet collects frequent imagery, stores a large archive, and adds analytics and software so governments, defense teams, agriculture companies, forestry operators, and other customers can monitor assets and events over time.
+Planet collects frequent imagery, stores a large archive, and adds analytics and software so governments, defense teams, agriculture companies, and other customers can monitor assets and events over time.

 Moat